 Spring is on its way.
-Some of you may not feel it yet, especially with the snow in some parts of the county, but things are starting to grow and the days are getting longer.
+Some of you may not feel it yet, especially with snow expected this week in some parts of the county, but things are starting to grow and the days are getting longer.

 General jobs to do in the garden:

 - Resurface paths before plants grow over them.

 - Jet wash patios and driveways to remove slim and moss.

 - Prune winter-flowering shrubs that have finished flowering.

 - Top up raised flowerbeds with compost and topsoil.

 - Move plants from greenhouse to cold frames preparing them for planting out.

 - Install/Maintain water butts ready to catch rainwater ready for summer.